 Where: Marina Vouliagmeni, Vouliagmeni 166 71

-The Moorings is a popular rendezvous point for the Athenian elite that reside in Vouliagmeni and its surrounding suburbs.
+The Moorings is a popular rendezvous point for the Athenian elite.
 The restaurant is managed by chef Andreas Shinas, and its menu serves up classic dishes from across the Mediterranean.

 Enjoy panoramic views of the seafront and the Vouliagmeni yacht club as you dine.
 The restaurant’s wine cellar has an extensive offering of vinos from across Greece and the Mediterranean.
 Ask your server to recommend something that brings out the flavour of your food.

-The Moorings is also a nice place to go for coffee by the sea.
-My friends and I will often drive out here during the day for a cappuccino.
+The Moorings is also a nice place to go for coffee by the sea. any Athenians will often drive out here during the day for a cappuccino.

 Where: Iliou 21, Vouliagmeni 166 71